robin-rrt/introduction_to_python/README.md

 # introduction_to_python
- Python programs created during my online course on coursera wiht Michigan University
+ Python programs created during my online course on coursera with Michigan University